Russian, Spanish, Italian, German, French, Dutch and Brazilian

 Is AZT a DNA chain terminator as GlaxoSmithKline and even the drug’s critics Professor Peter Duesberg and Dr David Rasnick claim it is?
 Or is it extremely toxic for entirely different reasons?

 In April 2001 the Medicines Control Council (MCC) conditionally approved nevirapine, another exceptionally toxic drug, for experimental use to prevent mother to child transmission of HIV.
 The Treatment Action Campaign successfully applied to court to force the government to abandon its UN-AIDS-sanctioned pilot study and to provide the drug in the maternity wards of all government hospitals across the country without more ado.
-The trouble with nevirapine is a comprehensive exposé of the whole shambles (PDF, 1 MB).
+The trouble with nevirapine is a comprehensive exposé of the whole shambles (PDF).

 Between June 2004 and January 2005 we addressed ten letters to the MCC, commencing with an enquiry about the status of its review of its special registration of nevirapine for administration to HIV-positive women in labour and their newborn babies, which it had announced in May 2002 after a licensing application for similar special registration had been thrown out two months earlier by the American Food and Drug Administration .